anikaa20/E-Commerce-Funnel-Optimization-Behavioral-Segmentation/README.md

 1. Behavioral Drop-off ( 50.00% ): Exactly half of your visitors leave the homepage without viewing a product.
 This points to a need for better homepage engagement or more relevant traffic sources.

-2. Overall Conversion Rate ( 0.14% ): Your end-to-end success rate is extremely low ( 0.14% ).
+2. Overall Conversion Rate ( 0.14% ): End-to-end success rate is extremely low ( 0.14% ).

 3. Behavior-based segmentation showed that High-Intent Cart Abandoners represent a critical opportunity segment.
 Although they did not complete purchases, these users reached advanced funnel stages and demonstrated significantly higher conversion potential compared to low-intent browsers.